ecobytes/co-munity/README.md

-Please find the current live version @ https://degrowth.co-munity.net
+Please find the current live version @ http://co-munity.net

-Further information, feature requests and issue tracker @ https://degrowth.co-munity.net/co-munity
+Further information, feature requests and issue tracker @ http://co-munity.net/co-munity

 We are looking for willing developers, site builders, designers and beta users (individuals and collectives).
 Contact us or join the co-munity space if you want to be active.

+Consider joining one of our development hackathons or organising one for your target communities! http://co-munity.net/p/co-munity-hackathons

 About co-munity
 ===============